Kentucky: Lakes and rivers

 Lake Cumberland is the largest artificial American lake east of the Mississippi River by volume.

-Kentucky has the second-most navigable miles of water among U.S. states, second to Alaska.

 Kentucky is the only state to have a continuous border of rivers running along three of its sides – the Mississippi River to the west, the Ohio River to the north, and the Big Sandy River and Tug Fork to the east.
 Its major internal rivers include the Kentucky River, Tennessee River, Cumberland River, Green River, and Licking River.

 Though it has only three major natural lakes, Kentucky is home to many artificial lakes.
 It has the largest artificial lakes east of the Mississippi in both water volume (Lake Cumberland) and surface area (Kentucky Lake).
 Kentucky Lake's 2064 mi of shoreline, 160300 acre of water surface, and 4,008,000 acre-ft of flood storage are the most of any lake in the Tennessee Valley Authority system.

 Kentucky's 90000 mi of streams provides one of the most expansive and complex stream systems in the nation.